NXT TakeOver: In Your House (2021): Main event

 In the main event, Karrion Kross (accompanied by Scarlett) defended the NXT Championship against Johnny Gargano, Pete Dunne, Kyle O'Reilly, and Adam Cole in a fatal five-way match.
 During the match, Dunne, Gargano, O'Reilly, and Cole attempted to take out Kross, however Kross dispatched all the challengers.
 Dunne and Gargano threw Kross into the house door of the In Your House set at the top of the stage, temporarily taking Kross out.
 Kross later returned, however O'Reilly and Cole performed a powerbomb on Kross onto the announcer's table, which did not break.
 Dunne performed the "Bitter End" on Kross for a nearfall, Gargano performed a "One Final Beat" on Dunne, and Cole performed a "Panama City Sunrise" on Gargano.
 In the closing moments, O'Reilly performed a top-rope knee drop on Kross, but Cole broke up the pin with a "Superkick".
 Cole then performed a "Superkick" on Dunne before performing another on Gargano.
 Cole attempted the Last Shot, but O'Reilly avoided it and applied the "Heel Hook".
 Moments later, Kross recovered and applied the "Kross Jacket" on O'Reilly, who passed out, to retain the title.

 Following the match, NXT general manager William Regal, who looked sullen, told an interviewer that in view of the wild brawls, he was unable to keep order in NXT anymore and mused that it was time for a change.

 Reception

 TakeOver: In Your House generally received positive reviews from critics.
 Wrestling journalist Dave Meltzer awarded 4 stars to the six-man tag team match, 2.25 stars to the Xia Li/Mercedes Martinez match, 3.75 stars to the ladder match, 3 stars to the women's championship match, and 4.25 stars to the main event.
-The event as a whole received a 7.5 "Good" rating from 411mania's Kevin Pantoja.
-Fightful.com's Sean Ross Sapp gave each match generally positive ratings as well, with the main event receiving the highest score at 8.5/10 and the Li/Martinez match the lowest at 5.75/10.
+The event as a whole received a 7.5 "Good" rating from Kevin Pantoja of 411Mania.
+Sean Ross Sapp of Fightful gave each match generally positive ratings as well, with the main event receiving the highest score at 8.5/10 and the Li/Martinez match the lowest at 5.75/10.